The Final Rip

 Then I discovered Pornography which was darker and moodier and became my favorite Cure.

-Since then, I’ve dabbled with filling out the collection, but it’s still far from complete.
+Since then, I’ve dabbled with filling out the collection, and slowly it’s getting there!

 In 1987 there were two big solo pop stars making huge waves: